L’Édifice - Maison Méricant

 - Panels:

-- Updated church panels (D3b-e): now colored versions.
+- Updated church panels (D3b-e): multi colored versions.

-- Somewhere during the next years, the horizontal trusses changed shape.
+- Somewhere during these years, the horizontal trusses changed shape.

 Content of boxes & complements